HiveRunner/mutant-swarm/README.md

 You also need to annotate the tests that you want run with Mutant Swarm with `@MutantSwarmTest` instead of `@Test`.

 Due to the many changes from JUnit4 to JUnit5, some limitations appeared when migrating Mutant Swarm to the extension model.
-Although Mutant Swarm works with JUnit5, there are some flaws regarding its compatibility with Maven and the Surefire plugin (see
+Although Mutant Swarm works with JUnit5, there are some flaws that we could not solve with the current tools that JUnit offers. (see
 `Limitations and future work` section).

 ## Locate and view report